Penelopeep/SwitchElementTraveller/README.md

 - hartie95#8966 for amazing help with rewriting code
 - RomanF#0609 for Russian translation
 - tingtong#5633 and <a href="https://github.com/millet6">millet6</a> for Chinese translation
-- Praë#0009 for French translations
+- Praë#0009 for French translations, help with traveller constellation and for being awesome!
 - Dark master#9831 for Arabic translations
 - <a href="https://github.com/924-YE">924-YE</a> and <a href="https://github.com/2211010617">2211010617</a> for motivating me to finally making constellation picker